kadamandersson/kadamandersson.github.io/index.md

 - **Alfred Wärnsäter** and **Viktor Nevelius Wernholm** Efficient evaluation of target tracking using entropic optimal transport.
 Chalmers/Saab.
 Alfred continued as a PhD student in optimization at KTH and Viktor as a radar system engineer at Saab.

 - **Filip Rydin** A deep learning method for nonlinear stochastic filtering.
 Chalmers.
 Filip continued as a PhD student in AI and optimal control at Chalmers.

+- **Isak Wikman** and **Samuel Winqvist** Prospects of neural SDE for Bayesian smoothing.
+Chalmers/Saab.
+Isak is finnishing the last courses of his master and Samuel continued as data scientist at Thunderkick.

 - **Emma Öijar Jansson** [Bayesian estimation of sea clutter parameters for radar, a stochastic approach](http://kth.diva-portal.org/smash/get/diva2:1859981/FULLTEXT01.pdf).
 KTH/Saab 2023.
 Emma continued as a data scientist at ICA Sverige.